Yuhan0524/TDA-Demo_RipsComplex/README.md

 The data in txt should be in the form of x_1,x_2,x_3,x_4,...,y_1,y_2,y_3,y_4,...

+The file "data_js" is an example of the input values

 You can change the value of radius/x_value/y_value depends on your data!

 ![image](https://user-images.githubusercontent.com/102588357/174856902-28872ede-6325-4179-847f-d8dd1294c715.png)